MechanicalRabbit/DataKnots.jl/doc/src/start.md

 # Getting Started

-DataKnots is currently usable for contributors who wish to help grow the ecosystem.
-However, DataKnots is not yet usable for general audiences: with v0.1, there are no data source adapters and we lack important operators, such as `Sort` and `Group`.
+Notice: DataKnots are currently usable for contributors who wish to help grow the ecosystem.
+However, DataKnots are not yet usable for general audiences: with v0.1, there are no data source adapters and we lack important operators, such as `Sort` and `Group`.
 Many of these deficiencies were prototyped and subsequent releases will address these feature gaps incrementally.

 ## Installation